-Routine Reading Quizzes - 75%: These may be a mini-essay, or short answer or multiple choice questions taking about 10-15 minutes.
+Routine Reading Quizzes - 90%: These may be a mini-essay, or short answer or multiple choice questions taking about 10-15 minutes.
 They will deal with the material covered in class since the previous quiz.
+One quiz grade, the lowest, will be dropped for every student, regardless of reason, i.e. a missed quiz, death in family, athletic event, etc. There will be no make-up for a missed quiz, regardless of reason; please do not ask.
+You should plan on taking all quizzes.